Where to Find Volunteer Opportunities for Phlebotomists

 One of the great things about volunteering for the Red Cross is the ability to pick and choose your hours of work.
 Other places that offer volunteer positions may want you to work on a specific day or time each week, month, etc. You can sign up for as many or as few as you’d like.

 Central Blood Bank is another nationally-recognized organization.
-According to the CBB, they need 500 blood donors each day to properly service the area hospitals and clinics they support.
+According to the CBB, they need 500 blood donors each day to adequately service the area hospitals and clinics they support.
 For all those donors, qualified phlebotomists are needed to draw blood correctly.

 Central Blood Bank currently is in Ohio, Pennsylvania, and West Virginia.
 They serve over 40 hospitals in the area.
 If you live in these states or anywhere near them, there is likely a volunteer opportunity for you there.
 They help any individual who comes to them in need through hospital support and local blood drives.

 There are many local blood banks and blood drive organizations throughout the country.
-While the large ones like the Red Cross and Central Blood Bank always need help, be sure to look in your own community.
-The blood drives run by smaller organizations usually go to help those in need in your own town.
+While the large ones like the Red Cross and Central Blood Bank always need help, be sure to look in your community.
+The blood drives run by smaller organizations usually go to help those in need in your town.
 It’s a great way to give back locally.

 There are many non-profit organizations and healthcare facilities across the country.
 They are always looking for phlebotomists.
 Organizations that always have a need are veterans’ hospitals.
 These clinics are set up across the country to provide free or discounted health care to military veterans, and sometimes their families.